alexhernandezgarcia/gflownet/docs/contributors/github.rst

     2. Try to commit in a granular way, not too many changes at once.
 3. As soon as you have a couple commits, push your branch to Github.
 4. As soon as you have pushed, create a **draft** pull request.

-   a.
-The PR's title should be self-evident
+    1. The PR's title should be self-evident
-   b.
-As long as the PR is a draft, you can also add ``[WIP]`` to the title (yes it's redundant, but it's also more visible).
+    2. As long as the PR is a draft, you can also add ``[WIP]`` to the title (yes it's redundant, but it's also more visible).
-   c.
-The *draft* / *WIP* status means everyone knows this is work in progress, they won't expect it to work or to be finished.
+    3. The *draft* / *WIP* status means everyone knows this is work in progress, they won't expect it to work or to be finished.
 But it means **they can see what you're working on**.
+4. Try to make a coherent and ideally small PR in order to ease the review process.
+If the PR is to large or it has too diverse changes, consider breaking it into multiple PRs.
+You may find ``git cherry-pick`` and ``git rebase -i`` helpful for spinning off certain commits into a new branch/PR.
 5. Make sure that you have written all the :doc:`appropriate docstrings </contributors/write-docstrings>`.
 6. Make sure the PR's comment is complete.
 Emphasize major changes, especially breaking ones like new dependencies and provide examples of how to use a new feature.
 7. Before you are done, run ``black``, ``isort`` and ``flake8`` on your code (see our :doc:`conventions </contributors/conventions>`).